Local SEO for Health Providers: Show Up in “Near Me” Searches

 Consistent NAP: Name, Address, Phone

 Google checks whether your business information matches everywhere it appears online.
+Citation building for local SEO is another underused strategy for increasing online visibility.

 This includes: